Leona Maguire: 2017

-She won the ACC Championship for the second time on 15 April with rounds of 68, 72, 70.
-It was held at the Reserve Golf Club, Pawleys Island, South Carolina.

-Maguire was selected as ACC Golfer of the Month for April 2017, which is the sixth time she has won the monthly award in her college golf career.
+In April she won the ACC Championship for the second time.
+Maguire was selected as ACC Golfer of the Month for April 2017, which was the sixth time she won the monthly award in her college career.

-On 11 May, Maguire was voted the ACC Women's Golfer of the Year for the second time in her career and was also selected for the All-ACC Women's Golf Team for the third year in a row.
-Also on 11 May Maguire was selected for the College Sports Information Directors of America Academic All-District III Women's At-Large Team, which recognises the nation's top student-athletes for their combined performances athletically and in the classroom.

-On 23 May, Maguire was named the USA Women's Golf Coaches Association (WGCA) National Player of the Year for the second time in three years and became just the fifth player in history to win the award multiple times.
+In May, Maguire was voted the ACC Women's Golfer of the Year for the second time in her career and was also selected for the All-ACC Women's Golf Team for the third year in a row.
+Maguire also was selected for the College Sports Information Directors of America Academic All-District III Women's At-Large Team, which recognises the nation's top student-athletes for their combined performances athletically and in the classroom.
+Maguire was also named the USA Women's Golf Coaches Association (WGCA) National Player of the Year for the second time in three years and became just the fifth player in history to win the award multiple times.
 She was also selected for the WGCA First Team All-Americans.

-On 24 May, Maguire was awarded the 2016-17 GolfStat Cup which is presented to the player with the best scoring average versus par with at least 20 full rounds played during a season.
-It was the second time in her career to win the cup.
+Maguire was, for the second time in her career, awarded the 2016-17 GolfStat Cup for the best scoring average.
 Maguire also finished in first place on the Golfweek/Sagarin women's college end of season rankings.
 On 8 June Maguire won the Annika Award for the second time, becoming the only person to win it twice.
-She was also selected on the CoSIDA Academic All-America® Division I Women's At-Large Team, only the second Duke golfer in history to be so.
+She was also selected on the CoSIDA Academic All-America® Division I Women's At-Large Team.